mgoellnitz/trackdown/README.md

 # Installation

 Just copy the files from bin/ to a place on your $PATH for now.
 Perhaps we will add something more convenient later.
+For some functions - especially in the area of issue tracker mirror - [jq][jq] needs to be installed.

 Of course this way the remaining Windows users are locked out.